mngapps/rattle_next/frontend/README.md

 # RattleNext Frontend

 This is a Next.js application using Tailwind CSS and React Hook Form with Zod for validation.
+Base UI components are provided via shadcn/ui styled in the `components/ui` directory.
+Sample pages include `index` and `login`.

 ## Available Scripts